ActiveAuth/ActiveAuth-Perl/README.md

 Package:

 * `js` - ActiveAuth javascript library, to be hosted by your webserver.
-* `DuoWeb.pm` - ActiveAuth Perl SDK to be integrated with your web application
+* `ActiveAuth.pm` - ActiveAuth Perl SDK to be integrated with your web application

 # Usage